the-turing-way/the-turing-way/book/content/collaborating_github/collaborating_github.md

 ## Prerequisites/recommended skill level
-As both GitHub and GitLab are based on git, we recommend you familiarize yourself with version control before continuing.
+As both GitHub and GitLab are based on git, we recommend you familiarize yourself with [version control] (/version_control/version_control.html) before continuing.

 ## Table of Contents